 St. James Church has served the village of Burton Lazars since the eleventh century.
 Situated just over a mile south of Melton Mowbray, the church has a dedicated congregation who get together for regualar services, discussion and prayer groups, and fund raisers.
 Do come and find out about SWIGs (Supper with God!) or Closer to God.

 The church is kept in good order by Mrs Janet King and Mrs Jenny Pengelly, Churchwardens.
-Read the Churchwardens' Monthly Update to find out what has been happening at St James'.

 The village has an interesting history!
 'Burtone' (a Saxon name) became 'Burton Saint Lazarus' in 12th century, when Lord Roger de Mowbray established a Leper Hospital to the west of the village -- taking advantage of the local spring and the freshness of the air.
 The emblem of the Order that ran the hospital was a red cross on a white ground -- possibly the origins of the symbol of the Red Cross organisation.
 This work continued until 4th May 1544, when the Hospital was disbanded under the dissolution of Henry VIIIth.

 The village Church of St James is also believed to have been founded by Roger de Mowbray – though the body of the Church is in the later Norman style.